 To participate in the market, the EEA requires that EFTA countries under the Agreement adopt some of the laws of the European Union, without requiring full membership.
 For example, the EEA Agreement provides for cooperation in several flanking policies such as research and technological development, education, training and youth, employment, tourism, culture, civil protection, enterprise, entrepreneurship and small and medium-sized enterprises.

-Currently, the EEA includes all the EU countries (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK), as well as three EFTA Countries (Iceland, Liechtenstein and Norway).
-Note that following Brexit, it is anticipated that the UK may join EFTA and the EEA to remain a trading partner.
+As of April 2021, the EEA includes all the EU countries (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden), as well as three EFTA Countries (Iceland, Liechtenstein and Norway).